zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 ## Message content types
-WhatsApp support a few types of contents, which we categorize into to groups: standard contents, and notification contents.
+The supported types of contents are categorized into standard and notification contents.
 <br><br>

 ### Standard contents